petsc/petsc/src/docs/sphinx_docs/manual/dmplex.rst

 #.
 Create components and register them with the network.
 A “component”
    is specific application data at a vertex/edge of the network required for its residual evaluation.
-For example, components could be resistor, inductor data for circuit applications, edge weights for graph problems, generator/transmission line data for power grids.
+For example, components could be resistor/inductor data for circuit applications, edge weights for graph problems, or generator/transmission line data for power grids.
    Components are registered by calling

    ::